isomerpages/moe-tmjc/_event-highlight-about-us/Term 3.md

 permalink: /event-highlight-about-us/permalink/
 description: ""
 ---
+#### Singapore-Industry Scholarship (SgIS) Award Ceremony 2023

+The Singapore-Industry Scholarship (SgIS) Award Ceremony 2023 was held on 17 August 2023 with the Second Minister for Education, Dr Maliki Osman, as the Guest of Honour.

+Launched in 2012, the SgIS aims to nurture a core of Singaporean industry leaders to steer the development of the country’s key strategic industries.
+It is the only scholarship offered in partnership between the Government and local industries.
+SgIS has established itself as one of the choice scholarships in Singapore, with 119 Sponsoring Organisations (SOs) this year.
+The 119 SOs come from 15 key sectors, including biomedical and pharmaceuticals, electronics, engineering, lifestyle and food, and social services.
+Since its inception, the SgIS has awarded scholarships to more than 1,400 recipients.

+TMJC is proud to share that we have 8 recipients of the SgIS Mid-Term Scholarships this year:

+Congratulations to all recipients!
+Wishing you all the best in your future endeavours!

 #### TM Celebrates!

 8 August marks a day of double celebrations for TMJC!
 On this special day, the College commemorated both Singapore’s 58th birthday as well as TMJC’s 5th birthday.
 Both students and staff enjoyed a unique and memorable programme with the theme ‘TM Onward’, which ties in with this year’s National Day theme - ‘Onward As One’.
 ‘TM Onward’ represents how TMJCians need to have unity, resilience and be forward-looking to continue to make TM home for all.